kimh/clojure-by-example/source/index.md

 <br>

-The first argument tells `format` function the format you want to apply to your strings. `%s` is called format speficier and it specifys the type of data to be formatted.
+The first argument tells `format` function the format you want to apply to your strings. `%s` is called format specifier and it specifies the type of data to be formatted.
 The rest of arguments will replace format specifiers.

 ```clojure
 user=> (format "My favorite fruit is %s" "apple")